I care about what

 I started using LLMs when ChatGPT 3.5 launched in late 2022.
 Soon after, I noticed I couldn't recall details of my AI-assisted work.
 I was seeking confirmation from AI on things I was good at before.
 I was losing my ability to think on my own.
 Then I realized this wasn't just happening to me.

-Modrn Mind (yes, no "e") is my attempt to help people notice this pattern in themselves and figure out what to do about it.
-The research lives in an open knowledge base on GitHub.
+Modrn Mind (yes, no "e") is my research into what AI does to those of us who think for a living.
+I look at how AI use affects our agency, judgment, and relationships, and what keeps our work valuable as AI does more.
+It's an attempt to help people notice this pattern in themselves and do something about it.
+The research lives in an open knowledge base on GitHub, and it's becoming a book.

 - The One Calibration Question That Changes How You Use AI before each prompt, ask how much of you the task actually requires